learnbyexample/learn_perl_oneliners/README.md

 The book can also be [viewed as a single markdown file in this repo](./perl_oneliners.md).
 See my blogpost on [generating pdf/epub from markdown using pandoc](https://learnbyexample.github.io/customizing-pandoc/) if you are interested in the ebook creation process.

+For web version of the book, visit https://learnbyexample.github.io/learn_perl_oneliners/

 <br>

 # Feedback